-ETF Series units may trade in the market at a premium or discount to the net asset value per ETF Series unit.
-There can be no assurance that ETF Series units will trade at prices that reflect their net asset value per unit.
-The trading price of ETF Series units will fluctuate in accordance with changes in a fund's net asset value, as well as market supply and demand on the TSX (or such other exchange or marketplace on which ETF Series units of a fund may be traded from time to time).
-However, as the Designated Broker and ETF Dealers subscribe for and exchange PNUs at the net asset value per unit, large discounts or premiums to net asset value should not be sustained.
+ETF Series units may trade in the market at a premium or discount to the NAV per ETF Series unit.
+There can be no assurance that ETF Series units will trade at prices that reflect their NAV per unit.
+The trading price of ETF Series units will fluctuate in accordance with changes in a fund's NAV, as well as market supply and demand on the TSX (or such other exchange or marketplace on which ETF Series units of a fund may be traded from time to time).
+However, as the Designated Broker and ETF Dealers subscribe for and exchange PNUs at the NAV per unit, large discounts or premiums to NAV should not be sustained.